Logo

 Phase B: Automatic Reaction (AR) and Secondary Test (ST)

-Phase B is marked by the Automatic Reaction (AR), where prices decline sharply after the Buying Climax.
+Phase B of the Wyckoff distribution is marked by the Automatic Reaction (AR), where prices decline sharply after the Buying Climax.
 This drop occurs as the initial wave of retail buying exhausts itself and smart money continues to sell.

 Following the Automatic Reaction, the market attempts a Secondary Test (ST) to retest the previous high.
 However, this test typically fails to reach the previous high, indicating market weakness.